KGLAMP: Knowledge Graph-guided Language model for Adaptive Multi-robot Planning and Replanning: Experiments

 We utilize five evaluation metrics that capture task success, action validity, and temporal efficiency. \emph{Task Completion Rate (TCR)} measures the percentage of tasks in which all goal conditions are satisfied. \emph{Goal Condition Recall (GCR)} quantifies the proportion of ground-truth goal conditions achieved in the final state. \emph{Executability Rate (ER)} reports the percentage of planned actions that are successfully executed in the simulator, independent of task relevance. \emph{Planning Time (PT)} denotes the time required to generate the final multi-robot plan, while \emph{Execution Time (ET)} measures the time to execute the plan in AI2-THOR.
 Together, these metrics are widely used in the literature~\cite{zhang2025lamma, kannan2024smart} and assess correctness, robustness, and operational efficiency.

-We compare against four representative baselines. \emph{LLM-as-Planner}~\cite{zhou2023large} treats the language model as a standalone planner that directly generates action sequences without structural constraints or verification. \emph{LLM-as-Planner with Chain-of-Thought (CoT)}~\cite{wei2022chain} elicits explicit reasoning before plan generation, with plans manually converted into executable actions. \emph{LLM+P}~\cite{liu2023llm+} adds a post-hoc execution-phase validator that detects invalid actions but provides no planning-time guidance.
-Finally, \emph{LaMMA-P}~\cite{zhang2025lamma} incorporates structured knowledge and adaptive multi-agent reasoning to improve plan coherence and execution reliability.
-We set $\lambda=2$ and a 300-second planning time limit, and use GPT-5~\cite{openai2025gpt5} for all methods to ensure a fair comparison.
+We compare against six representative baselines. (i) \emph{LLM-as-Planner}~\cite{zhou2023large} treats the language model as a standalone planner that directly generates action sequences without structural constraints or verification. (ii) \emph{LLM-as-Planner with Chain-of-Thought (CoT)}~\cite{wei2022chain} elicits explicit reasoning before plan generation, with plans manually converted into executable actions. (iii) \emph{LLM+P}~\cite{liu2023llm+} adds a post-hoc execution-phase validator that detects invalid actions but provides no planning-time guidance. (iv) \emph{LaMMA-P}~\cite{zhang2025lamma} incorporates structured knowledge and adaptive multi-agent reasoning to improve plan coherence and execution reliability. (v) \emph{SayPlan}~\cite{rana2023sayplan} leverages structured scene graphs to ground LLM reasoning, but relies on static graph representations. (vi) \emph{HVR}~\cite{hvr_icml_2025} employs retrieval-augmented generation (RAG) to incorporate relevant textual knowledge, but depends on unstructured retrieved context.
+We set a 300-second planning time limit, and use GPT-5~\cite{openai2025gpt5} for all methods to ensure a fair comparison.